Tips for Feeding a Baby With a Cleft Lip or Cleft Palate - Baby Chick

 Share

-Various factors can cause a cleft palate or cause a cleft lip, but the diagnosis of either puts a child at a higher risk for concerns related to feeding, nutrition, hearing, and facial, orthodontic, and dental abnormalities.
+A cleft lip or cleft palate is a congenital anomaly defined as a “group of disorders affecting the structure of the face and oral cavity.”
+A baby can be born with a cleft lip, a cleft palate, or both.
+When babies are born with either, they need extra special attention to help meet their needs.2 Various factors can cause a cleft palate or a cleft lip.
+The diagnosis of either puts a child at a higher risk for concerns related to feeding, nutrition, hearing, and facial, orthodontic, and dental abnormalities.
 A multidisciplinary healthcare team can help address these concerns and assist the family in navigating care for their child.1

-What are a Cleft Lip and a Cleft Palate?
+What Are a Cleft Lip and a Cleft Palate?

 A cleft lip occurs when the infant’s lip does not fuse completely together.
 The baby is then born with a separation in the lip.
-A cleft palate occurs when the baby’s palate does not completely fuse, causing the baby to be born with a gap or opening in the roof of the mouth.4,5
+A cleft palate occurs when the baby’s palate does not completely fuse, causing the baby to be born with a gap or opening in the roof of the mouth.4,5 There are various degrees in which a cleft lip or cleft palate can occur.
+Diagnosis can be unilateral, occurring on one side, or bilateral, shown on both sides.4,5

 What Causes a Cleft Lip or Cleft Palate?

 So, what causes a cleft lip, and what causes a cleft palate?
 Although what causes a cleft lip and palate is unknown, many are thought to be a result of gene mutations or a mother’s exposure to environmental factors during pregnancy.
-The Centers for Disease Control and Prevention (CDC) has found that maternal smoking, diabetes, and using certain medications increase the risk of their baby developing a cleft lip or cleft palate.6
+The Centers for Disease Control and Prevention (CDC) has found that maternal smoking, diabetes, and using certain medications increase the risk of their baby developing a cleft lip or cleft palate.6 Let’s explore how diagnosis and treatment work for these disorders:

 Diagnosis